Food Truck & Restaurant FAQ: Getting Started

 Start with your health department's website — most publish a list of approved commissaries.
 Also: ask in local food truck Facebook groups, check restaurant supply stores (they often know of available kitchen space), and search The Kitchen Door or Commissary Connection marketplaces.
 Budget $400–$1,200/month for a commissary agreement.

-More food truck FAQ topics
+More FAQ topics

-TrooNow — the all-in-one food truck platform
+TrooNow — the all-in-one platform for food trucks & restaurants

 Try it free →